-- Lenders report updates to credit bureaus at different times: If one credit agency has more up-to-date information than the other, your scores may differ.
+- Lenders report updates to each credit bureau at different times: If one credit agency has more up-to-date information than the other, your scores may differ.

-You’ll notice slight swings and variances in your results as a byproduct of all of these factors.
+You’ll notice slight swings and variances on your credit report as a byproduct of all of these factors.
 Instead of concentrating on these little changes, think of your credit scores as a meter of your overall credit health, and examine how you might improve your credit over time.